AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

       __##__ : You __can't__ able to add __more than 5 orders__ once !

-       Since COD is the available option as of now, limiting the user to 5 orders would help us avoid the risk of _'CANCELLATION AT LAST MOMENT FOR A BULK ORDER'_
+       Since COD is the available option as of now, limiting the user to 5 orders would help us avoid the risk of _'CANCELLATION AT LAST MOMENT FOR BULK ORDERS'_

+  * Kindly note down your __'Order ID'__
+    * This 'Order ID' is used to know your Ordered Items